Food Is Love—The Book

 Because food is love.
 It is the product of love, and it’s how we show love, and it’s how we feel love.

 So, I’m writing a book about that.
 It’s a cookbook, in the sense that it will have recipes, but it’s also a book of stories because the stories give meaning and context to the food.
-Think of it as a narrative cookbook, organized around 18 meals and 40 recipes.

 This has no commercial potential.
 Rachael Ray will not have some dude from MS on her show to talk about sausage gravy and the way it felt when his family had driven 8 hours through the night to get to his grandparent’s house and the weary travelers were groggy and sleepy but a hot breakfast was waiting on them.